 Emma Suárez mesmerize us with her melancholic character of old Julieta, and Adriana Ugarte does an excellent work in portraying the different stages that young Julieta has to go through.
 Almodóvar’s muse Rossy de Palma is seen in a small but powerful character: Marian the housekeeper.
 The dislike that Marian has towards Julieta makes you think that there is something going on in the seemingly happy-family-story of young Julieta.
 It is not until the tragic accident of her husband that things get out of Julieta’s hand.

-The key components that excel in this complex story are of course the amazing cast, the beautiful detailed cinematography, and Alberto Iglesias’s music score that keeps you on the edge of your seat.
+The key components that excel in this complex story are of course the amazing cast, the beautifully detailed cinematography, and Alberto Iglesias’s music score that keeps you on the edge of your seat.
 These elements are true to Almodóvar’s style and can also be seen in his previous works such as Volver (2006), Talk to Her (2002), and All About My Mother (1999) – just to mention some classics of this filmmaker.
-The Spanish director has come back to shows us that shame, guilt, dead, love, mother-daughter relation, and religion are topics that he can reinvent again and again in an excellent and unexpected way.
+The Spanish director has come back to shows us that shame, guilt, death, love, mother-daughter relation, and religion are topics that he can reinvent again and again in an excellent and unexpected way.

 Cover image: Screenshot Julieta – The red colour predominant as always in Almodóvar’s works.